joshuapuram/Joshua_Portfolio/README.md

 ## World-Wide COVID-19 Cases on Map

-To see the time-lapse, go to the jupyter notebook and run it.
+To see the time-lapse, go to the jupyter notebook.
 ![](https://github.com/joshuapuram/Joshua_Portfolio/blob/main/images/2nd%20plot.png)